 Conflict of Interest

-Cases involving conflicts of interest include circumstances in which a public servant acts or fails to act on an issue in which the public servant’s personal interest or the interest of people or entities connected to the concerned official is directly or indirectly affected.
+Cases involving conflicts of interest include circumstances in which a public servant acts or fails to act on an issue in which the public servant’s interest or the interest of people or entities connected to the concerned official is directly or indirectly affected.

 Insider Trading/Abuse of Privileged Information